Disciplinary meetings - appealing against disciplinary action

 What can you do if you are still unhappy with the decision?

-If you are still unhappy with the outcome of the disciplinary meeting, you may be able to make a claim to an employment tribunal.
-If you want to do this, you can ask your local Citizens Advice Bureau for advice on how to make a claim.
+If you are still unhappy with the outcome of the disciplinary meeting, you might be able to make a claim to an employment tribunal.

 You can find out how to start an employment tribunal claim.
 If you need help deciding what to do, you can talk to an adviser.